 Fasting s a common practice in nature and human history.
 Some people fast every week or for months at a time for religious reasons, while others do so for medical purposes.
 If you’ve ever had surgery or got your bloodwork done, you probably noticed that you were asked not to ingest food or drinks for a certain period of time prior to the procedure - you were asked to fast.

-These examples may not be about fasting for weight loss, but this is one effect that the practice often has.
+These examples may not be about fasting for weight management, but this is one effect that the practice often has.

 In fact, prolonged fasting has multiple incredible health benefits; a study by the University of Southern California (USC) showed that fasting between two and four days can actually regenerate your immune system, enhance cellular resistance to toxins and trigger the generation of more white blood cells.